-Whilst it’s understandable that people choose the tiles they want to lay in their kitchens, bathrooms, or even gardens, by aesthetics alone it’s important to realise that most floor tiles are assigned a slip rating and that you should select tiles with a slip rating suitable for where the tiles are to be be installed.
+Whilst it’s understandable that people choose the tiles they want to lay in their kitchens, bathrooms, or even gardens, by aesthetics alone, it’s important to realise that most floor tiles are assigned a slip rating and that you should select tiles with a slip rating suitable for where the tiles are to be installed.

 If outdoor tiles are more your thing then our Portico range of large format porcelain tiles all have slip ratings of R11 and above, making them ideal for patios, verandas, outdoor kitchens, and even poolside areas.

-If you require any further information about slip ratings or advice on which tiles to choose for your project, give our friendly customer services team a call on 01782 223822 and they’ll be happy to help.
+If you require any further information about what slip ratings are or advice on which tiles to choose for your project, give our friendly customer services team a call on 01782 223822 and they’ll be happy to help.

 If you’ve been getting stuck into some DIY using our products, or have a design that you really want to show off, be sure to tag us in pictures over on Instagram, @Tilemountainuk, we love seeing what you’ve been up to!